search instagram arrow-down

 img_3171

-Findings from research paper Grandmothers and Children’s Schooling in Sub-Saharan Africa, March 2018.
-Read full paper here Grandmothers and Children’s Education
+Above, findings from research paper Grandmothers and Children’s Schooling in Sub-Saharan Africa, March 2018.
+Read the full paper here: Grandmothers and Children’s Education

 In a world where illiteracy among women over 65 is estimated to be as high as 90%, we hope to enable more older women in our literacy communities to access their basic human right to literacy and numeracy and go some small way towards counteracting the odds stacked against older women in the developing world.